Poverty in New Zealand – The Heart of Poverty research series

 Every society tells a story about the good life, getting a fair go, or what it takes to live well.
-Sadly, in many communities in New Zealand, that story is marred by poverty, disadvantage, and lack of hope and opportunity.
+Sadly, there many people living in poverty in New Zealand, their stories marred by disadvantage, and lack of hope and opportunity.

 Maxim Institute is committed to seeing New Zealand be a place where every person has what they need to belong in their community, has the tools and opportunities they need to provide for their family, and each one of us understands our role in making this a reality.